Extended Handoff for Military Service

 "Military member" means an active duty member of the army, navy, air force or marines, or a member of the reserve or national guard engaged in the performance of official duties or functions under the authority of title 10 or 32, United States Code.

-A.R.S. § 14-5107(B)This includes active duty personnel across all branches, as well as reservists and National Guard members who are performing official duties.
-For military families in Arizona, this provision offers meaningful peace of mind when a deployment or assignment takes a parent away for an extended period.
+A.R.S. § 14-5107(B)This includes active duty personnel across all branches.
+It also covers reservists and National Guard members on official duties.
+For military families in Arizona, this rule offers real peace of mind during long deployments.